ml-spring-2019/project2/README.md

 Finally, each word in the resulting text is lower-cased.

 ## Trained Features
-The features the Naive Bayes model was trained over is located in the `features.txt` file.
-We used one of the files from the disputed set and excluded it from the testing set.
+The features the Naive Bayes model was trained over are ~ 'federalist_papers/Hamilton'
+~ 'federalist_papers/Madison'.
+Each directory contain known texts from the respective author.
+There are 20 Hamilton text files and 14 Madison text files; we reduced the size of Hamilton text files from 51 to 20 because of simplicity of debugging and quicker runtime.

 ## Rejected Features / Pre-Processing Techniques
 For pre-processing, we decided not to use N-Grams in our project.
 The results we got were inaccurate when initially using N-Grams due to our program never returning any true string comparisons between the features and the data set.

-We did not reject any features.
+Instead, we implemented the removal of stop-words from both the training and testing texts using the nltk library.

 ## Overall Accuracy of Model
-When we ran the model with the original amount of data (51 Hamilton texts, 14 Madison texts, 5 Jay texts), the results were skewed towards Hamilton, even when using a majority of features from other authors.
+When we ran the model with the original amount of data (51 Hamilton texts, 14 Madison texts, 5 Jay texts), the results were skewed towards Hamilton, even when using a majority of features from other authors; however, that was because we multiplied P(Author) to each P(word|Author) that existed in the disputed text causing a bias towards the Hamilton text files since there are more Hamilton text files.
 We reduced the amount of Hamilton texts to 20 files and removed Jay entirely.
-After that, we ended up receiving more accurate representations when testing with our debugging set.
+Though it was when we edited the Naive Bayes algorithm to have the log of P(Author) only added to the final log of P(disputed text|Author) rather than each log of (word Author) that the classifications of the disputed files became substantially more accurate and the debugging set, correct.